Where the red dirt meets the ocean, the colourful pearling capital of Broome beckons travellers from around Australia and the world.

 Learn about the rough and tumble early days of pearling, when Broome’s name was known the world over for the size and quality of its mother of pearl, and browse the jewellery showrooms to discover the exquisite Australian South Sea Pearl.
 Evidence of the past can be seen around the town, including restored pearling luggers, the world’s oldest outdoor picture gardens and heritage buildings.

-Broome is also the gateway to further adventure in the Kimberley region, with extended tours and cruises departing from Broome as well as car and campervan hire.
+A well known holiday destination, Broome is also the gateway to further adventure in the Kimberley region, with extended tours and cruises departing from Broome as well as car and campervan hire.

 The warm and dry winter months, from May to October, is the Kimberley's Dry Season and the most popular time to travel.
 A smaller number of visitors choose to travel in the quieter months between November and April, during the Wet Season.
-Some tours and accommodation options may not be available at this time of year.
+Some tour and accommodation options may not be available at this time of year.

 See & Do